Irreducible MultiQutrit Correlations in Greenberger-Horne-Zeilinger Type States: Abstract

 \section{Abstract}

 Following the idea of the continuity approach in [D. L. Zhou, Phys.
 Rev. Lett.
-101, 180505 (2008)], we obtain the irreducible multi-party correlations in two families of $n$-qutrit Greenberger-Horne-Zeilinger type states.
-For the pure states in one of the families, the irreducible $2$-party, $n$-party and $m$-party ($2 < m < n$) correlations are nonzero, which is different with the $n$-qubit case.
+101, 180505 (2008)], we obtain the degrees of irreducible multi-party correlations in two families of $n$-qutrit Greenberger-Horne-Zeilinger type states.
+For the pure states in one of the families, the irreducible $2$-party, $n$-party and $(n-m)$-party ($0< m < n-2$) correlations are nonzero, which is different from the $n$-qubit case.
 We also derive the correlation distributions in the $n$-qutrit maximal slice state, which can be uniquely determined by its $(n-1)$-qutrit reduced density matrices among pure states.
 It is proved that there is no irreducible $n$-qutrit correlation in the maximal slice state.
-This enlightens us to give a discussion about how to characterize the pure states with irreducible $n$-party correlation in arbitrarily-high-dimensional systems in the continuity approach.
+This enlightens us to give a discussion about how to characterize the pure states with irreducible $n$-party correlation in arbitrarily high-dimensional systems by the way of the continuity approach.